bonitasoft/bonita-labs-doc/md/security.md

 ## Elasticsearch

 Elasticsearch access should be restricted to the BICI backend.
-Alternativly you can use Elasticsearch editions that contains security features [see Elasticsearch documentation](https://www.elastic.co/guide/en/x-pack/current/xpack-security.html).
+Alternatively, you can use Elasticsearch editions that contains security features [see Elasticsearch documentation](https://www.elastic.co/guide/en/x-pack/current/xpack-security.html).

 ## REST API extensions